wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 list of supported variant properties is encoded into the variant metadata.

 Package managers must not install or run untrusted variant providers without the explicit user opt-in.
-Provider packages must not specify any dependencies, and the installer must ensure that no dependencies are installed if specified in the provider package metadata.

 It is recommended that the most commonly used plugins are either vendored, reimplemented, or locked to specific wheels after verifying their trustworthiness, to enable the ability to securely install variant wheels out-of-the-box.